Code-Institute-Submissions/Concrete-Jungle/README.md

 - ### <strong>User Stories/Functionality</strong>
     - <strong>As a user, I want to learn more about Concrete Jungle:</strong>
-        - From the homepage, users can easily navigate to the 'About Us' section to learn more about Concrete Jungle; they can easily navigate to the 'Listen' section to discover more of the type of music they play ('Listen' section functionality explained in more detail below)
+        - From the homepage, users can easily navigate to the 'About Us' section to learn more about Concrete Jungle; they can easily navigate to the 'Listen' section to discover more of the type of music they play ('Listen' section functionality explained in more detail below).
         - On the homepage features section, users can immediately see upcoming events and get a brief description of what Concrete Jungle is about from the 'Bookings' and 'Listen' features.
         - On the footer section, users can also find contact details (in case they want to get in touch to find out more); hyperlinks to the phone number and email have been included to improve UX and function as a powerful call-to-action tool.
-        - On the footer section, links to Concrete Jungle's social media pages, where they can discover more media content (presently, aside from the Instagram page, all of those are test pages, but have been included to demonstrate functionality)
+        - On the footer section, users can navigate to Concrete Jungle's social media pages, where they can discover more media content (presently, aside from the Instagram page, all of those are test pages, but have been included to demonstrate functionality).
     - <strong>As a user, I want to find out more about upcoming events and buy tickets</strong>
         - When landing on the homepage, users can immediately see info on upcoming events, where the 'Get tix/more info' button guides them to the 'Upcoming Events' section.
 They can also reach the 'Upcoming Events' section from the navigation bar.
         - 'Upcoming Events' lists Concrete Jungle's upcoming events.
-Features here include: a 'Get Tix' Button which directs users to an external page to buy tickets (currently, the external page is just a [test page](https://www.residentadvisor.net/events/1389754) that has been included to demonstrate functionality)
+Features here include: a 'Get Tix' Button which directs users to an external page to buy tickets (currently, the external page is just a [test page](https://www.residentadvisor.net/events/1389754) that has been included to demonstrate functionality).
         - Another interesting feature on this page allows users to discover more about Guest DJs.
 In the events which include a guest DJ, a link has been included to their Soundcloud or Mixcloud pages, which allows users to listen to their mixes and original music.
     - <strong>As a user, I want to book Concrete Jungle for an event</strong>
-        - From the homepage users can easily reach the 'Bookings' section in two ways: (i) From the Navigation Bar or (ii) From the 'Bookings' feature on the homepage (where a 'Make Booking' button has been included)
+        - From the homepage users can easily reach the 'Bookings' section in two ways: (i) From the Navigation Bar or (ii) From the 'Bookings' feature on the homepage (where a 'Make Booking' call-to-action button has been included).
-        - The 'Bookings' section contains an bookings form that is easy to fill out, where users are required to enter their name, email, event type, date.
+        - The 'Bookings' section contains a bookings form that is easy to fill out, where users are required to enter their name, email, event type, date.
 They can also include any additional info before pressing the 'Book Now' button to complete the booking proccess.
     - <strong>As a user, I want to hear more of the music Concrete Jungle play, download/listen to Spotify playlists or live mixes</strong>
-        - From the homepage users can easily navigate to the 'Listen' section in two ways: (i) From the navigation bar or (ii) From the 'Playlists' feature on the homepage (where a 'Go to Playlists' button has been included)
+        - From the homepage users can easily navigate to the 'Listen' section in two ways: (i) From the navigation bar or (ii) From the 'Playlists' feature on the homepage (where a 'Go to Playlists' call-to-action button has been included).
-        - From the 'Listen' section, 'Mixes' and 'Playlists' are devided into two clear sections.
-Each section contains a link to the external mix/or playlist with an eye-catching icon reprsentative of the mix/playlist in question.
+        - From the 'Listen' section, 'Mixes' and 'Playlists' are divided into two clear sections.
+Each section contains a link to the external mix or playlist with an eye-catching icon reprsentative of the mix/playlist in question.
-        - For mixes, users are redirected (in a seperate tab) to a mixcloud page containing the mix in question; for Spotify Playlists, users are redirected (in a seperate tab) to the Spotify Website or App and playlist in question (some of these links are test links, but have been included to demonstrate functionality)
+        - For mixes, users are redirected (in a seperate tab) to a mixcloud page containing the mix in question; for Spotify Playlists, users are redirected (in a seperate tab) to the Spotify Website or App and playlist in question (some of these links are test links, but have been included to demonstrate functionality).
     - <strong>As a user, I want a sign up to the Concrete Jungle's mailing list</strong>
         - Users can easily find the 'Sign Up' section from the navigation bar.
         - The 'Sign Up' section contains a sign-up form that is easy to fill out, where users are required to enter their name and email.